mogenson/lua-macos-app/README.md

 I'd like to thank the authors of [fjolnir/TLC](https://github.com/fjolnir/TLC) and and [luapower/objc](https://github.com/luapower/objc) for their Objective-C Lua implementations.
 Unfortunately neither of these projects still run on modern versions of MacOS, but their designs and ideas were immensely helpful.

-There are two final peices of the Objective-C runtime that are no longer fully functional on modern versions of MacOS: protocols and bridgesupport.
+There are two other pieces of the Objective-C runtime that are no longer fully functional on modern versions of MacOS: protocols and bridgesupport.

 A protocol is a set of methods a delegate should implement.
 You can lookup a protocol via name with `objc_getProtocol` and get type information for a method, similar to how we can lookup a method from a class or object in `msgSend`.
 Unfortunately, Objective-C will now only generate a protocol if it is used at compile time.
 Since we're not compiling any Objective-C code, `objc_getProtocol` returns `NULL`.

-Bridgesupport files are xml files shipped with Objective-C frameworks that contain class names, method names, protocol methods, and type encodings.
+Bridgesupport files are xml files shipped with Apple frameworks that contain class names, method names, protocol methods, and type encodings.
 These files can be parsed to generate the correct selector name or method type encoding.
 However, these files have not been updated in years and now have errors and incomplete data.

 The result is that for a Lua function like `addMethod`, the user needs to provide the correct Objective-C type encoding string.
 There's no longer a way to look this information up for an existing method at runtime.

+Using the Lua to Objective-C approach from this article, we can use any part of Apple's frameworks.
+This app could be ported to run on an iPhone or iPad with [UIKit](https://developer.apple.com/documentation/uikit?language=objc), or we could add GPU accelerated graphics with the [Metal](https://developer.apple.com/documentation/metal/metal_sample_code_library/rendering_a_scene_with_deferred_lighting_in_objective-c?language=objc) framework!